scipy-conference/scipy_proceedings/papers/hameer_abbasi/27_abbasi.rst

 * Reducing by multiple zeros shouldn't change the result
 * An all-zero reduction must produce a zero.

-Although these restrictions may seem crippling, in practice most reductions such as :code:`sum`, :code:`prod`, :code:`min`, :code:`max`, :code:`any` and :code:`all` actually fall within the class of supported reductions.
+Although these criteria seem restricting, in practice most reductions such as :code:`sum`, :code:`prod`, :code:`min`, :code:`max`, :code:`any` and :code:`all` actually fall within the class of supported reductions.
 We used :code:`__array_ufunc__` protocol to allow application of :code:`ufunc` reductions to COO arrays.
-Notable unsupported reductions are :code:`argmin` and :code:`argmax`.
+Notable unsupported reductions are :code:`argmin` and :code:`argmax`, because they cannot be implemented in the form :code:`ufunc.reduce`.

 This is nearly as fast as the reductions in :code:`scipy.sparse` when reducing along C-contiguous axes, but is slow otherwise.
 Performance results can be seen in table :ref:`tab:bench`.
 Profiling reveals